PolarCookie/PolarGuides/README.md

 Add Bartolo's Yeti fur cloak
 End badlands quest by going to searing gorge to get the flightpath?
 Adding "Kill 'Em With Sleep Deprivation" and "Look at the Size of It!" when they are fixed in trinity and/or azeroth core
+Add druid water form questline, it fits into late westfall questing and it's written into Zygor's.

 ## Fixing step comments.
 Don't worry about the step comments, just run `python step_fix.py <guide>` and it'll fix it for you.